BerkeleyLearnVerify/Scenic/docs/internals.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 In this phase the program is segmented into blocks ending with ``import`` statements, which will then be compiled separately.
 This is done so that if a Scenic module defining new Scenic classes is imported, subsequent parsing can properly detect instantiations of those classes.
-For more details on the various rules for import statements in Scenic, see :sampref:`import {module}`.
+For more details on the various rules for import statements in Scenic, see :sampref:`import`.

 Phase 2: Token Translation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~